Mike Dunleavy is 1st Alaska governor reelected since ’98 - NewsBreak

 Related

 OXFORD, Mich.
-(AP) — Policies and procedures that could have prevented a mass shooting that left four students dead at a Michigan high school last year were approved earlier but never implemented, two former school board officials said Monday.
-Tom Donnelly and Korey Bailey, who recently resigned as Oxford...
+(AP) — Two former school board officials say policies and procedures that could have prevented a mass shooting that left four students dead at a Michigan high school last year were approved earlier but never implemented.
+Tom Donnelly and Korey Bailey told reporters Monday that a threat assessment policy had been adopted by the district in 2004 and was later updated.
+Bailey says he learned about the policy in August and that it never was put into practice in Oxford school buildings prior to Nov.
+30, 2021.
+Wednesday will mark the one-year anniversary of the shooting at Oxford High School that also wounded six other students and a teacher.

 Judge denies bid for new trial in Whitmer kidnapping case